lertumpai/memorize/README.md

 docker-compose down
 2. Delete all containers using the following command: docker rm -f $(docker ps -a -q)
-3. Delete all volumes using the following command: docker volume rm $(docker volume ls -q)
+3.1 Delete all volumes using the following command: docker volume rm $(docker volume ls -q)
+3.2 Delete all volumes that are not used docker volume prune
 4. Restart the containers using the following command: docker-compose up -d
 ```